This feature is only available for Devolutions Server versions 2022.1 or later.

 - To access the MFA configuration, navigate to Administration – Server Settings – Multi-factor.

 - The first option is to choose how you want to enforce multi-factor authentication.
-To do so, click on the information icon next to MFA usage to go to the Security Policies section.
+To do so, click on the information icon next to MFA usage to go to the Conditional Access Policies section.

 - Select a Target (Login or MFA).